The best way to learn about 3D printing is via different social media platforms, like

 - 3DMN (★★★☆☆): reviews and how-tos, passionated presentation, feel-good personality, less technical depth

-- Podcast: 3DPOD (★★☆☆☆): unprepared / unprofessional appearance, bad audio quality of recordings, professional & corporate guests unlike all other channels
+- Podcast: 3DPOD (★★☆☆☆): unprepared / unprofessional appearance, bad audio quality of recordings, but professional & corporate guests unlike all other channels

 Once you start to watch 3D printing videos on YouTube, its recommending algorithms will give you further content.